maizzuu/data-structures-lab/documentation/implementation_document.md

 - `ShuntingYard` contains the shunting-yard algorithm.
 It takes an infix expression as a parameter and returns it in reverse Polish notation.
 - `Evaluator` calculates the final result of the expression.

-`index.py` is used to start the calculator from the terminal, and all unit tests are in the `TestCalculator` class.
+`index.py` is used to start the calculator from the terminal, and all unit tests under the `tests` directory.

 ## Implemented time and space complexities